About the aid project in Cambodia

-The «Vieng Vey» aid project is improving the educational situation of these children with two rural primary and two secondary schools, and two kindergartens.
-In addition to the provision of facilities, there is a focus on access to and quality of education.
+«Komar An» project is improving the situation at 11 kindergartens and 11 primary schools.
+The project invests in infrastructure and facilities, but also develops the quality of education.
 This includes training for teachers, improvement of school equipment, and support of children through provision of bikes and school materials such as books and pens.
-Furthermore, income generating projects for teachers and the poorest families are improving the daily life of the project beneficiaries.
+Furthermore, income generating projects for the poorest families are improving the living standard.
+The project partners cooperate since 2011 and were successful in measurably improve rural schools for the children of farmers in Kampong Chhnang province.

 A beneficiary tells